 - date of appointment

-- registered name and number of corporate director
+- registered name and number of the corporate director

 - legal form and governing law (for non-EEA corporate directors)

-The 1st Formations free Online Company Manager is the quickest and easiest way to file this information online.
-Information is sent electronically to Companies House, and the public register is updated with the new details within 48 hours.
+1st Formations Online Company Manager is the quickest and easiest way to file these details online.
+Information is sent electronically to Companies House.
+The public register is then updated with the new details within 48 hours.

 The company’s statutory register of directors should also be updated as soon as possible.
 This record is kept at the registered office or SAIL address and must be made available for public inspection.